-Systemic effects may also be present with acne fulminans, a rare variant.
+Systemic effects may be present with acne fulminans, a rare variant of nodulocystic acne.

-Treatments include topical retinoids, keratolytics, and antibiotics; more severe inflammatory lesions may require oral antibiotics; severe nodulocystic acne may require oral isotretinoin.
+Treatments include topical retinoids, keratolytics, and antibiotics; severe nodulocystic acne may require oral isotretinoin.

-MN declares that he has no competing interests.
+AH declares that she has no competing interests.

 Use of this content is subject to our disclaimer